brooksn/resume/src/resume.md

 **Youth & Government Advisor** (August 2013 - February 2015)

-- Lead advisor for a group of 12 high school students.
+- Lead advisor for a group of 12 high school students in small groups and at large conferences.
 - Instructed students in reading and writing model legislation and in public speaking.
-- Assisted planning and traveled to conferences for ~150 students.